LeeMorinUCF/ECP3004S21/demo_07_PP_Ch_09_Loops/README.md

 The ```continue``` statement also alters the flow of a loop.
-This command ends the execution within the current block of commands and it immediately proceeds to the next itearation and executes the loop block.
+This command ends the execution within the current block of commands and it immediately proceeds to the next iteration and executes the loop block.

 Without the ```continue``` statement, the execution proceeds even after finding a letter (an ```alpha```betic character)